-If the taxpayer submits an installment agreement request that full pays the liability, can the IRS reject the request as the payment amount is too high?
-The court addresses this in Lites v.
+If the IRS determines that the proposed monthly payment does not accurately reflect the taxpayer’s reasonable collection potential, they may reject the installment agreement request.
+But what happens if a taxpayer submits an installment agreement request that fully pays the liability?
+Can the IRS still reject the request as the payment amount is too high?
+The court addresses this question in Lites v.
 Commissioner, T.C.
 Memo.
 2005-206.

 Facts & Procedural History